.aspx?width=4000&height=3000&ext=.jpg&type=BlockColumn1Zoom1)

 All safety and quality requirements, for patient and employee, were taken into account in the design of the building.
 A few examples:

-- the building has a separate ambulance hall, so that highly infectious patients can be taken to their rooms directly and without contact with other departments.
+- The building has a separate ambulance entrance, so that patients with (suspected) high-consequence infectious diseases can be taken to their rooms directly and without contact with healthcare professionals, patients and visitors.

-- a "VAR" (video assistant referee) continually watches from a distance and intervenes if an error is made, for example when putting on or taking off personal protective equipment for isolation care.
+- A "VAR" (video assistant referee) continually watches from a distance and intervenes if an error is made, for example when donning of doffing personal protective equipment.

-- state-of-the-art communication systems have been installed so that the patient can communicate well with the caregivers and the caregivers can understand each other well, despite the limitations of the isolation suit worn by caregivers.
+- State-of-the-art communication systems have been installed so that the patient can communicate well with the healthcare professionals and the healthcare professionals can understand each other well, despite the limitations of the isolation suit worn by caregivers.

-- the medical condition of the patient is continuously monitored remotely to detect deterioration at an early stage without the need for a nurse to be physically present; this also avoids the risks of an emergency situation for the staff.
+- The medical condition of the patient is continuously monitored remotely to detect deterioration at an early stage without the need for a nurse to be physically present; this also avoids as much as possible the risks of an emergency situation for the healthcare professionals.

-- the HLIU isolation rooms are upgradable to an ICU.
-Should the patient deteriorate to the point that ICU care is required, the patient does not need to be transported by the hospital to the ICU.
+- Two HLIU rooms are equipped as ICU-rooms.
+Should the patient deteriorate to the point that ICU care is required, the patient does not need to be transported through the hospital to the ICU.
 The IC equipment is connected in the HLIU and IC staff comes to the HLIU.

 Patient-friendly environment

 Patients can receive visitors in the HLIU under strict security conditions.
-If visitors cannot be in the same room because of the patient's guiding protocol and infectious condition, patient and visitor can see each other privately through glass in a certain part of the building.
+If visitors cannot be in the same room because of the patient's guiding protocol and infectious condition, patient and visitor can see each other privately through glass.

 A homely atmosphere has been created in the building, with a family room for patients' loved ones.
-There they can retreat for a while without having to wear protective measures.
+There they can retreat for a while without having to take protective measures.

 Radboudumc Center for Infectious Diseases

-The Radboudumc Center for Infectious Diseases is internationally renowned for its knowledge of the interaction between the human body and pathogenic microorganisms. read moreBuilding P
+The Radboudumc Center for Infectious Diseases is internationally renowned for its knowledge of the interaction between the human body and pathogenic microorganisms. go to pageBuilding P

 The HLIU is located in building P of the Radboudumc, on Erasmuslaan.
-In this building, patients with infectious lung infections, such as tuberculosis, are also admitted. read moreTraining Facility
+In this building, patients with infectious lung infections, such as tuberculosis, are also admitted. go to pageTraining Facility

-The HLIU is ideally suited for training healthcare professionals in safety procedures related to isolation nursing of highly contagious patients.
-This includes physicians, nurses, infection prevention experts and others involved in the care of highly contagious patients.
-They learn how to dress and undress safely and also receive training focused on their specific tasks, such as preparing for diagnostics and cleaning and disinfecting the environment.
-During the interdisciplinary real-life scenario training, the healthcare professionals also learn how best to work together during these unique and difficult circumstances.
+The HLIU is ideally suited for training healthcare professionals in safety procedures related to caring for patients with (suspected) high-consequence infectious diseases.
+This includes physicians, nurses, infection prevention experts and others involved in the care of these patients.
+They learn how to safely donn and doff the isolation suit and receive training focused on their specific tasks, such as performing diagnostic tests and cleaning and disinfecting the environment.
+During the interdisciplinary real-life scenario training, the healthcare professionals also learn how best to collaborate during these unique and difficult circumstances.

 For more information about the possibilities, please contact Manon Tingen-Wieland, infection prevention expert: Manon.Wieland@radboudumc.nl.